(Note: Supplemental Activities are no longer a part of the testing process. This article has only historical value.)

 Change #1 (Instituted August 1st, 2014)

-If a candidate would be assigned five or more Supplemental Activities he or she instead returns to standard candidate status.
+If a candidate would be assigned five or more Supplemental Activities they instead returns to standard candidate status.
 The candidate may resubmit a completed checklist after six month waiting period (from the date of their panel).
 The new checklist must contain a Self Review and two Level 3 recommendations written at least three months after the panel.

 The goal here is to give the candidate six months to incorporate the feedback received in their panel before taking another run at the standard process, rather than saddling the candidate with a long list of tasks to complete.
 Supplemental Activities have proved to be an ineffective tool to assist these candidates, so it’s time to move them away from a system that is not helping these judges.